miklevin/MikeLev.in/insights.md

 ## Social Media Necessary For SEO - Thu Apr 24

-Even though I'm an SEO-guy, social media is the big traffic driver.
+Even though I'm an SEO-guy, social media is the big bursty traffic driver.
 If you're not leaving breadcrumbs back to your site, there are no breadcrumbs for people to follow who *"live"* on those addictive feed-consumption outlets — and means you have 100% reliance on people *thinking to search* on whatever topics you write about and happen to optimize well for, and that won't lead to the kind of exponential acceleration I'm trying to create.
 And therefore, whenever I write an article, I have to *"give it life"* in the appropriate social media channels, and that means getting the twitter, og and hero graphic on each article.
 Ugh!
 Get that plate spinning with an article to remind yourself... done.

 ## Google Search Console 404s - Thu Apr 24